felixlopz/hubrise-test-task/content/apps/uber-eats/en/overview.md

 ## Prerequisites

 To establish a connection between Uber Eats and HubRise, your restaurant must be a Uber Eats partner.

-Uber Eats can connect to an existing or new HubRise account through the Uber Eats Bridge developed by HubRise.
+You should also have a HubRise account set up.